gangdong/gangdong.github.io/_posts/2019-01-23-Python-installation-ubuntu.md

 python2.7  python3.5
 david@david-VirtualBox:/$
 ```
-then input "python --version" to check which version python is your default python application.
+then input `python --version` to check which version python is your default python application.
 ```python
 python --version
 ```